vimaleshbe/UNO-Personal-Assistant/docs/MCP_DETAILS.md

 # MCP Details — Personal Assistant

 Summary
-- This document summarizes the Model-Context-Protocol (MCP) design, integration points, and patterns used by the original Personal Assistant project.
-The full implementation code and prompt book are intentionally not included in this proxy repository.
+This document summarizes the Model-Context-Protocol (MCP) design, integration points, and patterns used by the original Personal Assistant project.
+The full implementation code and prompt book are intentionally not included in this repository.

 Key Concepts
 - Model: Java Spring Boot application containing services that orchestrate calls to large language models and maintain conversational memory.